platformsh/platformsh-docs/src/gettingstarted/template/check-status.md

 1. **Explore the management console**

    When the build screen has cleared, Platform.sh will return you to the management console.
-From now on, since you now have a project on your account, a version of this page will be what you see each time you visit the console.
+Since you now have a project on your account, a version of this page will be what you see each time you visit the console.

    You will start on the main page for your new project, `My First Project`.
 From here, you can control the settings of this project and monitor its status.